aardappel/lobster/lobster/docs/source/language_reference.md

 -   `coroutine` : a special object that contains a suspended computation, see the section on coroutines below.

--   undefined : a special value used for unitialized variables and functions that don't return a value.
+-   undefined : a special value used for uninitialized variables and functions that don't return a value.
 There are no legal operations on this type of value, attempting to use one will result in a runtime error.